 The 6 Most Expensive Words for Any Business

-The most expensive 6 words for the owner of a business are: "We've always done it this way".
-In this post (read time 2:45) I share how change can be used to improve the way you do business.
+The most expensive 6 words for the owner of a business are: “We’ve always done it this way”.
+In this post I share how change can be used to improve the way you do business.

-As we approach Christmas and the busiest few months of the year, it is a good time to review what you currently offer to clients in your salon.
+As we approach Christmas and the busiest few months of the year, it is a good time to review your salon’s business strategy.
 Use this time to plan what actions are needed to make positive changes, so that you take full advantage of the end of the year period and at the same time offer your clients very special service.

 Ask yourself what is new and different in your salon.
 What have you changed in the last month?
 What have you changed in the last year?
 Your team will become bored and complacent if every day is ‘same old’.
 Your clients love change and also look for it.